"Help" Is Not a Four-Letter Word

 Be clear from the beginning as to your expectations of a caregiver.
 Be specific about duties: answering the phone, watering the plants, handling mail, dealing with pets, shopping, cooking, and so on.
 Also, find out about the caregiver's expectations for the job.
 What tasks are they trained to do?
 Are there tasks that they cannot (or will not) do?

-Dad will no doubt have complaints about his caregivers, and some of these complaints may be quite serious.
+Dad will no doubt have complaints about their caregivers, and some of these complaints may be quite serious.
 You need to take all complaints seriously.
 Even if the exact version your father gives you may turn out to be only part of the story, your investigating will assure them that they are being respected, and caregivers will know that you are paying close attention.

 If you've accused a caregiver of bad behavior and it turns out you were wrong, let them know.
 This is really important.
 Good caregivers take pride in their work, and being wrongly accused of something can be devastating to anyone.

 Consider using one of the many concealed video "nanny cams" that are on the market.

 Make sure caregivers understand your instructions.
 Don't just write them on notes; discuss them as well to make sure the instructions are clear and to determine agreement.

-If you are supposed to relieve a caregiver and you're running late, always notify her.
+If you are supposed to relieve a caregiver and you're running late, always notify them.
 Have a backup plan in case this happens.
 Remember that the caregiver has a life and possibly a family, too.